Hurry! 50+ major Cyber Monday tech deals on Apple, Fitbit and more are going fast

 One of the biggest shopping days of the year is officially here!
 And if you've been counting down the moments to shop all those Cyber Monday 2022 deals, you'll be pleased to hear that the markdowns that we've seen today are even better than we expected.
 From Walmart to Target and Amazon, retailers are slashing prices on items across the board, from home essentials to fashion.

 And the clock is ticking on these tech deals.
 So for those in the market for new gadgets or tech gifts for their loved ones, we rounded up some of the best gadget deals that you can shop today, from AirPods Pro 2 to TVs.
-Keep scrolling to see all the deals or click on one of the links below to shop by category.
+Scroll through this list to check out all the best deals or click on one of the links below to shop by category.

 Cyber Monday tech deals 2022